CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL_runai_setup/README.md

 **RunAI**:

-1. You should be familiar with the RunAI platform and be able to run jobs on it.
+1. You should be familiar with the RunAI platform, be able to run jobs on it, and know how to check their status.
 2. You should have access to [Harbor](https://ic-registry.epfl.ch),the EPFL IC Docker registry.
 3. You should have one or more PVC(s) (Persistent Volume Claim) that you can use to store your data on the cluster.